Personalization is the hottest trend in fashion these days. Brands like…

 When it comes to fashion, aesthetics play a significant role.
 However, many fashion staples have had a lasting impact because they are not only fashionable but also functional.
 One such item was the bucket hat.

 The bucket hat appeared in the early 1900s in Ireland as a way to protect farmers and fishermen from the elements.
 The downward-slanting brim helped shield wearers from the rain.
-The original hats were made of raw wool that contained waterproof lanolin.
-They were easy to clean, and you could fold them to fit in your pocket, making them highly portable.
+The name “bucket hat” is thought to have been derived from its shape, resembling an inverted bucket.

 While the bucket hat served as a functional piece of clothing for many years, it wasn’t until the 1960s that it became fashionable.
 At the height of the mod movement, new bucket hats were made of felt and other stiff fabrics to maintain a particular aesthetic for women’s hats.
 However, the traditional tweed fabric remained popular among men throughout the 1970s.

-Many rappers wore these style of hats in music videos and on album covers.
-However, despite its popularity among rappers, the bucket hat never quite acquired the fame of other hats.
+Many rappers wore this style of hats in music videos and on album covers.
+However, despite its popularity among rappers, the bucket hat never quite acquired the fame of other hats like the baseball caps.

 Some believe the reason for the hat’s lack of popularity has to do with its utilitarian roots.
 Others believe its association with characters like Bob Denver from the TV show “Gilligan’s Island” has impacted the general perception of the hat.